awslabs/aws-iot-device-client/README.md

 cmake ../ -DEXCLUDE_JOBS=ON
 ```
 ### Jobs Feature Runtime Configuration Options
-`enabled`: Whether or not the jobs feature should be enabled or not.
+`enabled`: Whether or not the jobs feature is enabled (True/False).

 `handler-directory`: A path to a directory containing scripts or executables that the Jobs feature should look in
 when receiving an incoming job.
 If there is a script or executable in the directory that matches the name of the